LLaVAction: evaluating and training multi-modal large language models for action understanding: Abstract

 \section{Abstract}

 Understanding human behavior requires measuring behavioral actions.
 Due to its complexity, behavior is best mapped onto a rich, semantic structure such as language.
-The recent development of multi-modal large language models (MLLMs) is a promising candidate for a wide range of action understanding tasks.
-In this work, we focus on evaluating and then improving MLLMs to perform action recognition.
-We reformulate EPIC-KITCHENS-100, one of the largest and most challenging egocentric action datasets, to the form of video multiple question answering (EPIC-KITCHENS-100-MQA).
-We show that when we sample difficult incorrect answers as distractors, leading MLLMs struggle to recognize the correct actions.
-We propose a series of methods that greatly improve the MLLMs' ability to perform action recognition, achieving state-of-the-art on both the EPIC-KITCHENS-100 validation set, as well as outperforming GPT-4o by 21 points in accuracy on EPIC-KITCHENS-100-MQA.
-Lastly, we show improvements on other action-related video benchmarks such as EgoSchema, PerceptionTest, LongVideoBench, VideoMME and MVBench, suggesting that MLLMs are a promising path forward for complex action tasks.
-Code and models are available at: \url{https://github.com/AdaptiveMotorControlLab/LLaVAction}
+Emerging multimodal large language models (MLLMs) are promising candidates, but their fine-grained action understanding ability has not been fully examined.
+In this work, we reformulate EPIC-KITCHENS-100, one of the largest and most challenging egocentric action recognition datasets, into a MLLM benchmark (EPIC-KITCHENS-100-MQA).
+We demonstrate that when we sample difficult answers based on specialist models as distractors, leading MLLMs struggle to recognize the correct actions.
+How can we increase the performance of MLLMs?
+We curated a supervised finetuning dataset that includes `hard' action recognition, temporal detection, captioning, and free-form question answering to improve models' diverse action understanding capabilities.
+We introduce a new model called LLaVAction that adds an action token to boost models' attention on visual tokens and a two-stage pipeline to obtain structured actions.
+LLaVAction greatly improves the MLLMs' ability of action understanding, achieving strong improvements on both MLLM benchmarks (21 points in accuracy over GPT-4o on EPIC-KITCHENS-100-MQA) and established action recognition benchmarks, suggesting that our methods prepare MLLMs to be a promising path forward for complex action tasks.
+Code, data, the benchmark, and models are available at \href{https://github.com/AdaptiveMotorControlLab/LLaVAction}{https://github.com/AdaptiveMotorControlLab/LLaVAction}.